 HEALTH AND SAFETY

-Following government health advice CSOP has adopted the following studio protocols:
+Following government health advice regarding COVID-19, CSOP has adopted the following studio protocols:

-- Sanitisers are placed at all entry ways and sinks.
+- Sanitisers are placed at all entry ways, sinks and workstations.

-- Students (excepting juniors) are advised to wear face masks.
+- Students are encouraged to wear face masks when walking through the studio.

 - The studio is thoroughly ventilated at all times.

-- Class sizes are limited to 6 to allow for physical distancing (subject to review).
+- Class sizes are limited to 7 to allow for physical distancing.

 - All surfaces are thoroughly cleaned after every class.